equalitie/edgemanage/INSTALL.md

 --------

-If installing on a Debian-based system, you'll probably need to do `apt-get install python-yaml python-requests python-jinja2`.
-Odds are you will also need to `apt-get install python-concurrent.futures`, this depends on the version of Python you're running and also how your maintainer has built it - Debian wheezy requires this package.
+If installing on a Debian-based system, you'll probably need to do `apt-get install python-yaml python-requests python-jinja2 \
+python-setuptools python-setproctitle build-essential`.

 Alternatively, if using `pip`, simply run `pip install -r requirements.txt`.